Nigeria Customs Service Ranks: Everything You Need to Know

 • Excise, FTZ, and Industrial Incentives

-These Deputy Comptroller-Generals have Assistant Comptroller-Generals heading each division under them while Comptrollers runs the affair of each unit under these divisions.
+These Deputy Comptroller-Generals have Assistant Comptroller-Generals heading each division under them while Comptroller runs the affair of each unit under these divisions.

-ACG (Headquarters) reports directly to the Comptroller-General along with the heads of some Special Units in addition to 4 Assistant-Comptroller-General (ACG) in the zones that coordinate the area commands under their respective jurisdictions.
+ACG (Headquarters) reports directly to the Comptroller-General and the heads of some Special Units and 4 Assistant-Comptroller-General (ACG) in the zones coordinating the area commands under their respective jurisdictions.

 Duties and Responsibilities of Nigeria Customs Service Workers